ItsJonQ/protokit-starter/README.md

-# Prototype Starter Kit for Create React App
+# Prototype Starter Kit

+> Prototyping with `@wp-g2/components`!

-Get started quickly with `@wp-g2/components` prototyping with this starter kit!
+Start experiencing the new (experimental) G2 Components project with this starter kit!

 ## Installation